til-schneider/slim-wiki/src/articles/index.md

 Welcome to your wiki!
 =====================

-Slim wiki is a fast and slim wiki based on PHP and Markdown.
+**Slim wiki** is a fast and slim wiki based on PHP and Markdown.

-- Write your pages in [GitHub-flavored Markdown](cheat_sheets/Markdown_cheat_sheet) - no fancy wiki syntax no one can remember, instead pretty text written in a widely used standard.
+- Write your pages in (GitHub-flavored) [Markdown](cheat_sheets/Markdown_cheat_sheet) - no fancy wiki syntax no one can remember, instead pretty text written in a widely used standard.
-- Syntax highlighting support for [a ton of languages](http://prismjs.com/#languages-list).
+- Add code snippets with syntax highlighting to your pages.
+Slim wiki has support for [a ton of languages](http://prismjs.com/#languages-list).
 - No database required - everything is file-based.
 - Beautiful styling.
 - Edit your pages with a single click in a great editor - no tiny little text area.
 - Instant preview of your changes.
+- Slim wiki is open source (MIT license)